farawaysouthwest/Go_Micro/README.md

 ## Running the tests

-Testing mocks can be generated with the Mockery tool:
+Testing mocks can be generated with the Mockery tool, this will generate mocks for any public interface.

 ```sh
 mockery --all
 ```

-The just run all tests:
+Then just run all tests:

 ```sh
 go test ./...